 - Photograph your injuries.
-Many slip and falls result in bruising or other indicators of injury.
+Many slips and falls result in bruising or other indicators of injury.

 - Photograph any surgical incisions or other invasive treatments.
 Don't be shy.
 Cover up your face, if necessary.
 Photos help your injury case.

-10. Hire the right lawyers -- Shaw Law Offices -- The Indiana Slip and Fall Attorneys
+10. Hire the Right Lawyers -- Shaw Law -- The Indiana Slip and Fall Attorneys

 - Hire experienced slip and fall lawyers.
 Unfortunately, statistics show that most slip and fall jury trials are lost by injured victims.

 - Listen to Your Lawyer.
 We get paid when you get paid.
 We are on the same side.
 We have the experience to know what is the best strategy in every case.